 Why can’t I use Clorox wipes?

 The District has been telling us for at least six years that it is not a product that is approved for use in our schools.
-This week, every classroom should have been given a cleaner for daily use to remove dirt and grime.
+Every classroom should have been given a cleaner for daily use to remove dirt and grime.
 Custodians have been instructed to disinfect all high-touch surfaces daily.
 If you want to also disinfect your classroom, you must take the Keenan training to train you in the use of pesticides.
 The EPA classifies anything that kills as a pesticide, therefore disinfectants are pesticides because they kill germs and bacteria.

 Are hand sanitizers allowed in schools?